 Depending on the severity of the accident, the injured worker may be entitled to compensation for medical costs, lost wages, lost earning ability, pain and suffering, mental anguish and more.
 In the event that the worker is killed, his/her family may recover compensation for medical costs leading up to his/her death, lost wages, mental anguish, and funeral costs.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we take our role in your recovery after a railroad accident very seriously.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we take our role in your recovery after a railroad accident very seriously.
 We understand the overwhelming damages you may have suffered and will fight tirelessly to ensure that your right to full and fair compensation is protected.
 Contact our New York personal injury law office at (212) 986-7353 for reliable legal guidance and strong representation.